 “The result is flexible accommodation where the perception of space varies according to the needs of the client.
-Through the opening of the folding doors, the client feels that she is in a single large open-space where there is no distinction between the living area and the sleeping area.
+The client feels that she is in a single large open-space where there is no distinction between the living area and the sleeping area [due to] the opening of the folding doors.
 By closing the doors, however, the owner is immediately immersed in a more intimate and collected space.”

 The master bathroom is central to the entire apartment, dividing the area between bedroom and living space.
 When the folding doors are opened, the huge side passages are like corridors.